hpointu/hpointu.github.io/_posts/2020-09-27-neovim-aniseed-plugin.md

 We give our command the name "MLTSynonyms", and its replacement text is the lua invokation of our `activate` function.

 _Tip: just evaluating the declaration of the command should register our command in your running instance of Vim.
-You can veryfy that by then typing the vim command :MLT and to a tab completion to ensure it's here.
+You can verify that by then typing the vim command :MLT and to a tab completion to ensure it's here.
 If you do that while being on an interesting word, you should even be able to replace it with a synonym!_

 So our plugin is working.